 5:Bad Pixels

-PIXATTNAMES nl The keyword PIXATTNAMES defines the names of the pixel attributes.
+The keyword PIXATTNAMES defines the names of the pixel attributes.
 The value nl specifies the number of defined attribute names.
 The following nl lines contain the names, each in a separate line.
 The index of the corresponding pixel attribute is preceding the name (separated by a colon).

 Example: